fluxninja/aperture/docs/content/concepts/auto-scale.md

 spikes, if a load scheduler on a service sheds traffic, auto-scaler can automatically add more instances to the service to handle the increased load.

-With the auto-scaler capability in Aperture, service operators can configure auto-scaling policies based on different service overload signals, such as load shedding, in addition to resource utilization based on CPU, memory usage, network I/O, and so on.
+With the auto-scale capability in Aperture, service operators can configure auto-scaling policies based on different service overload signals, such as load shedding, in addition to resource utilization based on CPU, memory usage, network I/O, and so on.
 This flexibility enables service operators to fine-tune